go up and never stop neon sign

 8. Doodle

-Doodle is a tool that can help you schedule meetings via polls.
-Users can select the days and times that work best for them, give participants several options, gather a list of suggestions and schedule the meeting based on the poll results.
+Doodle helps you schedule those hard to schedule meetings via polls.
+Users select the days and times that work best for them, giving participants several options, then schedule the meeting based on the poll results.

 9. Zapier